Affiliate links on Android Authority may earn us a commission. Learn more.

 Companies now using AAOS include Volvo, Ford, GM, Lucid Air, Honda, and BMW.

-Android Auto is a mobile app that connects to your car from your Android phone.
-Download the app from the Google Play Store and use a USB cable to connect to your vehicle.
+Android Auto is a mobile app that connects to your car from your smartphone.
+Download the Google Play Store app and use a USB cable to connect to your vehicle.

 - 4Runner 2020 and above.